rcap107/forecasting/objectives.md

           they show in historical data: in practice this means that we should create lag feature with a minimum lag of a few hours to leave time for recent measurements to reach the ML prediction system.

         - iceberg / deltalake can explicitly record system lag info in historical data.
+        - **TODO** refactor to used deferred to get a more interpretable
     - windowing aggregates included or not and window size
     - weather features granularity
     - calendar features
     - holiday feature
     - use a skrub choice tree + builtin random search
 - Train a t+1 prediction model and evaluate it:
+    - Time-aware cross-validation.
     - MSE/R2, Tweedie deviance ou MAPE.
+    - Lorenz curve
     - reliability diagram
-    - Lorenz curve
-    - Time-aware cross-validation.
+    - **TODO** residuals vs predicted
+    - Binned residual analysis (**TODO**: refactor common code and add perfect line + always blue)
     - models:
         - HGBDR
-        - Exercise: pipeline with missing value support: SimpleImputer with indicator, Spline, Nystroem, RidgeCV or TableVectorizer
+        - **TODO** Exercise: pipeline with missing value support: SimpleImputer with indicator, Spline, Nystroem, RidgeCV or TableVectorizer
             - hyper tuning + per analysis of the CV results of the best model.